alanesq/CameraWifiMotion/readme.txt

 So the settings you can vary equate to:
-        Block = how much brighness variation in a block is required to flag it as changed Image = how much of the image area needs to change to count as movement detected When motion detecting is enabled it will show the current average image britness along with what motion it is currently detecting in the format "Readings: brightness:113, 0 changed blocks out of 64".
+        Block = how much brighness variation in a block is required to flag it as changed Image = how much of the image area needs to change to count as movement detected When motion detecting is enabled it will show the current average image brightness along with what motion it is currently detecting in the format "Readings: brightness:113, 0 changed blocks out of 64".
 You can use this to fine tune your detection settings.

 There are three settings for the motion detection, the first is how much change in average brightness in a block will count as